How to Convert PLC into Public Limited Company by Kanakkupillai

 For the conversion of a private company to a public limited company, the following method and procedure must be taken into account:

-- Hold the EGM or extraordinary public meeting
+• Hold the EGM or an extraordinary public meeting

 Date of Board Meeting Notice

-The private company’s directors must give notice before holding a board meeting.
+The private Company’s directors must give notice of the Company holding a board meeting.
 Seven days before the meeting, notification must be given.
-This notification must specify the meeting’s agenda.
-The following items need to be on the board meeting’s agenda:
+This notification must specify the agenda of the meeting.
+The following items are to be on the board meeting’s agenda:

-- Special Resolution which shall or needs to be passed in the session held
+• Special Resolution needs to be passed in the session held

-- Requirements and also the time of having an Extraordinary General Meeting
+• Requirements and the time of holding an Extraordinary General Meeting

 Convene the Board Meeting

-The next action for the business is to hold a board meeting.
+The following action for the business is to hold a board meeting.
 The following must be authorized at the board meeting:

-- Make and keep the resolution for the conversion of a private limited to a public limited company
+• Make and keep the Resolution for the conversion of a private limited company to a public limited company

 The Notice to Hold an EGM

-The directors must provide shareholders notice of the Extraordinary General Meeting (EGM) at least 21 days before the meeting as the following stage of the board meeting.
-There must be 21 clear days’ notice given to determine the timeframe.
+The directors must give shareholders notice of the Extraordinary General Meeting (EGM) at least 21 days before the meeting, as per the following stages of the board meeting.
+The timeframe must be determined by giving 21 clear days’ notice.

 Retain the EGM

-The next stage is for the firm to have an extraordinary general meeting or EGM.
+The day is for the firm to have an extraordinary general meeting (EGM).
 Here, a special resolution that needs a majority vote must be deemed to have been approved.
-The meeting directors must also consider the approved Memorandum of Association or MOA and Articles of Association or AOA.
+The meeting directors must also consider the agreed Memorandum of Association (MOA) and Articles of Association (AOA).

-Post-conversion requirements for a private company to a public company
+Post-conversion requirements for a private company to become a public company

-- Communicate formally as well as informally to all the relevant stakeholders.
+4. Communicate formally as well as informally with all the relevant stakeholders.

-- Keep copies of the Articles of Association and Memorandum of Association ready w.r.t the newly converted company.
+5. Keep copies of the Articles of Association and Memorandum of Association ready with respect to the newly converted Company.

-- Ensure increasing the number of directors by duly appointing them.
+6. Ensure the number of directors is increased by duly appointing them.

-- Obtain a new or change or upgrade the existing bank account of the company to match with the converted company.
+7. Obtain a new bank account or change or upgrade the existing bank account of the Company to match that of the converted Company.

-What forms are required to convert a private to a public company?
+What forms are required to convert a private company to a public company?

 For the conversion of a private limited company to a public limited company, the following forms are necessary: